JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 7. While the quesadillas are baking, mix all salsa ingredients in a bowl and season to taste.
 8. Remove quesadillas from the oven, cut into wedges, and serve with sour cream and salsa on the side.

-## Japanese Chicken Curry
+### Japanese Chicken Curry

 From: JustOneCookBook's [Chicken Curry](https://www.justonecookbook.com/simple-chicken-curry/#wprm-recipe-container-59001)

-!!! abstract "Ingredients"
+!!! abstract inline "Ingredients"
     - 4 large onions (1,340 g)
     - 4 carrots (380 g)
     - 6 Yukon gold potatoes (864 g)